Mc-Zen/zero/src/align-column.typ

 /// Turns a series of numeral strings into an array of aligned numbers.
 /// This can be used to generate cells for a column in a `table` or `stack`.
 ///
+/// This function requires context from the caller.
+///
 /// -> array
 #let align-column(
   /// Numerals and named options to pass on to `num`.